paulgoleary/milagro-crypto-js/README.md

 *MCJS - Milagro Crypto JavaScript*

-MCJS is a standards compliant JavaScript cryptographic library with no external dependencies except for the random seed source.
+* MCJS is a standards compliant JavaScript cryptographic library with no external dependencies except for the random seed source.

-MCJS is a refact of the *JavaScript* code of [AMCL](https://github.com/miracl/amcl).
+* MCJS is a refact of the *JavaScript* code of [AMCL](https://github.com/miracl/amcl).
 For a detailed explanation about this library please read: [doc/AMCL.pdf](doc/AMCL.pdf).
 For info about the refactoring process contact support@miracl.com.

+* MCJS is [Nodejs](https://nodejs.org/en/) compatible but it can be used for browsers too through the use of the tool [Browserify](http://browserify.org/) (see some example below)

-NOTE: This product includes software developed at *[The Apache Software Foundation](http://www.apache.org/)*.
+* NOTE: This product includes software developed at *[The Apache Software Foundation](http://www.apache.org/)*.

 ## Requirement for building and testing